Unguent Bottle (Alabastron)

 Not on View

 Published ReferencesGrose, David F., Early Ancient Glass: Core-Formed, Rod-Formed, and Cast Vessels and Objects from the Late Bronze Age to the Early Roman Empire, 1600 B.C. to A.D.
 50, New York, Hudson Hills Press in association with the Toledo Museum of Art, 1989, Cat.
 No. 134, p.
-157.4th-early 3rd century BCE
+157.4th-3rd century BCE

 2nd through mid-1st century BCE